 This is the amount you will receive in your salary each month.
 This figure has been reduced by the amount of NI Barclays is required to pay on cash payments and is net of your income tax and NI.

-Please note that the Afterwork pension illustration produced by this calculator will differ from the illustration set out in your Afterwork benefit statement, and on the Retirement Planner on the pensions website, ePA.
+Please note that the Afterwork pension illustration produced by this calculator will differ from the illustration in your Afterwork benefit statement, and in the Retirement Planner on the ePA pensions website.
 This is due to differences in the assumptions used.
-For instance, the calculator uses approximate unisex factors whilst the statement uses gender specific factors.
-Your statement and the Retirement Planner also use investment return assumptions that are specific to your particular fund choice whilst the calculator does not look at your specific fund choices and instead uses investment return assumptions chosen by you.
+For instance, different pension increases in payment are used, and the calculator uses approximate unisex factors whilst the statement uses gender specific factors.
+Your statement and the Retirement Planner also use investment return assumptions that are specific to your fund choice, whilst the calculator does not look at your fund choices and instead uses investment return assumptions chosen by you.

 The assumptions used to estimate your pension benefits are consistent with the Statutory Money Purchase Illustration (SMPI) basis, which has been set by the Government.
 This basis is assumed to apply from now until the time of your retirement, and is summarised below: